 Although your image is affected by a variety of elements that you can’t influence directly, there are still some areas that you can actually control.
 For example, you can control the content you publish via blogs and on your site pages.

-Additionally, you also have control over some aspects of your social media profiles, like the contact details, business descriptions, posts, and comments.
+Additionally, you also have control over some aspects of your social media accounts, like contact details, business descriptions, posts, and comments.

 It’s true that you can’t remove reviews from a review site or local listing platform, but you can take control of your profile on these platforms and make sure that the company information is up to date.